Flone-dnb/FBugReporter/README.md

 - Start the `server_monitor.exe`, it will start the `server.exe` and will restart it if it crashed (thus we should start `server_monitor.exe` instead of explicitly starting the `server.exe`).
 - After `server_monitor.exe` was started, run `database_manager.exe` and type command `add-user *your name*` to add a new user (for example: `add-user john`), you will receive new user's password, copy it somewhere.
 - Run `client.exe` (`server_monitor.exe` needs to be running), in order to login you need to enter server's IP and port.
 For local usage put `localhost` as IP.
-For port look for `server_config.ini` (that will be generated once the `server_monitor.exe` is started), look at `port_for_clients` line that will contain the port you need to use.
+For port look for `server_config.ini` (that will be generated once the `server_monitor.exe` is started) (it's located in `%APPDATA%\FBugReporter\` on Windows and in `$XDG_CONFIG_HOME/FBugReporter/` on Linux/BSD/MacOS), look at `port_for_clients` line that will contain the port you need to use.
 Now login using the specified earlier name and the password you received, after this you will change the password and setup OTP.
 After everything is done you will see received reports.
 - To generate new reports, open Godot project with FBugReporter integrated (build version from `releases` already has a project with FBugReporter integrated) and send a report (while `server_monitor.exe` is running).
 You can then see new reports in `client.exe` (if you don't see new reports, use `Refresh Report List` button).

 # Attachments